-- Select the database instance that is associated with the security rule set that you want to use.
+- Select the database instance that is associated with the security rule set that you have configured.

 - Execute the following SQL statements for data change:

-- After you submit the ticket, wait until the system verifies that your configurations
+- After you submit the ticket, DMS checks whether your configurations are valid based

 - Click View Details.
 Move the pointer over the items in the SQL Review column to view details.